nesst-lab/comppedagogy/worksheets2/worksheetD.md

 ----------------------------------------------------------------------------------
 ### Why git etiquette?

 Recall that in SMNG we keep all our experiment code in a git repo.
-In Worksheet B, we talked about an example where two people found typos independently, but only one person (Chris) followed good git etiquette:
+In Worksheet C, we talked about an example where two people found typos independently, but only one person (Chris) followed good git etiquette:

 * I've written the function gen_ostUserEvents_timeAdapt, and pushed it to the master repo.
 Chris is using it and notices a bug: